dawichi/blog/src/content/blog/callbacks-vs-promises.md

 }
 ```

-This allows to write code in a less nested way in some situations, and is being really used when we have a lot of complex `then` logic.
+This allows to write code in a less nested way in some situations and is being really used when we have a lot of complex `then` logic.

 The bad part is that to handle errors we have to use a `try/catch` block.